-Municipal governments provide a wide variety of important services, but in so doing, must necessarily consume valuable resources.
+Municipal governments provide a wide variety of important public services, but in doing so, consume valuable resources.
 Municipal government operations require the use of energy, equipment, and supplies on a daily basis.
-The use of resources comes at costs to both the environment and to taxpayers, and local government operations contribute to Greenhouse Gas (GHG) production.
-GREENER BY DESIGN is an initiative of Ulster County Executive Mike Hein in which the County has sought ways to substantially reduce the environmental footprint and increase the sustainability of county government operations while seeking and designing projects that:
+This use of resources comes at a cost to both the taxpayers and the environment, as local government operations generate significant Greenhouse Gas (GHG) emissions.

 - Demonstrate measures which are replicable by other municipalities, businesses and the public;

 - Support infrastructure for further deployment of sustainable technologies across the community;

 - Create valuable educational opportunities which cultivate community-wide sustainable practices and awareness; and,